Medical Examination of the Rape Victim

 Any bleeding from or abrasions on the patient or assailant (to help assess the risk of transmission of HIV and hepatitis)

 Description of the attack (eg, which orifices were penetrated, whether ejaculation occurred or a condom was used)

 Assailant’s use of aggression, threats, weapons, and violent behavior

 Description of the assailant

-Many rape forms include most or all of these questions (see Typical Examination for Alleged Rape).
+Many rape forms include most or all of these questions (see Table: Typical Examination for Alleged Rape).
 The patient should be told why questions are being asked (eg, information about contraceptive use helps determine risk of pregnancy after rape; information about previous coitus helps determine validity of sperm testing).

 The examination should be explained step by step as it proceeds.
 Results should be reviewed with the patient.
 When feasible, photographs of possible injuries are taken.
 The mouth, breasts, genitals, and rectum are examined closely.
 Common sites of injury include the labia minora and posterior vagina.
 Examination using a Wood’s lamp may detect semen or foreign debris on the skin.
 Colposcopy is particularly sensitive for subtle genital injuries.
 Some colposcopes have cameras attached, making it possible to detect and photograph injuries simultaneously.
 Whether use of toluidine blue to highlight areas of injury is accepted as evidence varies by jurisdiction.